WordPress ‘Single’ theme

 - class=”border left” adds the border and floats it left.

 There are two maximum widths depending on which Post / Page template is used: 700 pixels and 1024 pixels.
 The borders are 30 pixels adding 60 pixels horizontally.
 A 640 pixel wide image with borders will fit in the default templates’ 700 pixel column width.
-A 1024 wide image with class=”centrenoborder” will fit in the wider templates with the correct spacing above and below it.
+A 1024 wide image with class=”centrenoborder” will fit in the wider templates with the correct spacing above and below it (with a border, the maximum image width is 964 pixels).

 The pages are ‘responsive’ and adjust to different devices and screen sizes: desktops, tablets, mobiles etc. The ‘breakpoints’ — the screen sizes triggering the adjustments — are calculated not just according to screen size but also the width of the various elements of the pages themselves.
 The breakpoints are: